juseg/alps/articles/erosion/response-referee2.md

 > related to low surface area, suggests a switch there to 20 m or 40 m bands
 > would be advisable.
 Caption; ‘modelled potential erosion rates’?

+The figure now includes a histogram of model domain elevations, a histogram of glacier-covered elevations, and a plot of cumulative erosion potential volume per elevation bands of 100 m.
+The latter shows that, as you suspected, high altitude rapid erosion is largely offset by the limited number of grid cells it concerns.
+Instead, the bulk of the erosion potential occurs below 2000 m.

+TODO: hatch out regions with limited cell count?

 > In Fig. 7, the quantitative contrasts between the ‘Koppes’ law (e) and the
 > others are alarming.
 If the scales are taken literally, (e) gives potential
 > erosion around 1 m, while (f) and (g) give hundreds of m, in 120 ka.
 As 120